 Including the incoming class, we have 30 graduate students currently.
 We believe that the richness of a graduate program depends greatly on the variety of experiences and backgrounds of its students and faculty.
-Accordingly, our program includes students from Latino, Asian, and multiethnic backgrounds, and those of gay, as well as straight, sexual orientations.
+Accordingly, our program includes students from Latino, African-American, Asian, and multiethnic backgrounds, and those of gay, as well as straight, sexual orientations.
 As is true of most clinical psychology programs, the majority of our students are women (77%).
 There is wide variation in social economic background, and students come from all over the nation and from other countries.
 Applications from students of diverse backgrounds are encouraged and carefully considered.

 Because of the close supervision given to each student, we aim for a class of approximately six students from among the 350-400 applicants in any academic year.
 Considerable attention is given to upper-division coursework, letters of recommendation, GRE scores, and the applicant's personal statement.
 Around a fifth of admitted students have a prior MA or MS degree.
 A strong interest in research and demonstration of an aptitude or potential for research are the major criteria for admission.
 Students will be accepted for full-time doctoral training only.
 The typical course of study is six years; this includes the year of pre-doctoral internship training.

 For specific information on admissions procedures, please take a look at the Psychology Department's application instructions.
 The Clinical Area of The University of Texas at Austin follows policy guidelines of the Council of University Directors of Clinical Training (CUDCP) regarding admissions offers and acceptances; a copy of those guidelines can be found here.

 Program Statistics: For specific information on applicants to our program, incoming class data, internship data, and graduation outcomes, please see Student Admissions, Outcomes, and Other Data.
 This link provides relevant "Full Disclosure Data" for our program.